 CCPA, FCRA, GLBA, Dodd Frank, TCPA, HITECH, AML, CAN-SPAM, HIPPA, PIPEDA, GDPR: these are the acronyms for the various consumer, financial and privacy laws Susan counsels on regarding data access requests, disclosures and privacy risk assessments.
 Susan advises on applicable data protection practices, reporting requirements and drafts appropriate documentation such as notices and disclosures for websites, business agreement provisions, and employee or independent contractor relationships.
 Susan can also help you with achieving compliance in data protection programs by developing policies, standard contractual provisions and disclosures and educational workshops for management, leadership, business units and staff.

-Experienced in conducting business via virtual and cloud platforms, Susan also advises on best practices for data protection, management and storage, and preserving confidentiality in work from home and remote environments.
+Experienced working in, and conducting business via virtual and cloud platforms, Susan also advises on best practices for data protection, management and storage, and preserving confidentiality in work from home and remote environments.
 Susan works directly with clients, and also provides consultations to other professionals for their client matters.

 As Privacy Counsel, Susan handles a broad range of responsibilities providing legal guidance on global projects affecting privacy, data protection and security.
 Experienced in providing advice to clients on different legal risks and obligations under privacy and data security laws in the U.S. and Europe (including CCPA and GDPR), Susan advises on and helps clients manage internal privacy policies, procedures and data lifecycle, security and privacy.
 Susan proactively helps to minimize risk of a breach by developing, enhancing, and scaling your existing global privacy program from privacy operations and documentation to employee training on data privacy and security to policy enforcement as well as privacy compliance program monitoring, auditing and conducting third-party risk assessment(s).
 More specifically, duties Susan can handle for your business or organization in data privacy and protection are: